Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Introduction

-Some researchers are also focused over different layers of CNN model.
-Wen et al. have used the center loss function instead of the softmax loss function for face recognition \cite{wen2016discriminative}.
-The ReLU discards the negative values which actually represent the absence of events and might be useful to improve the discriminative ability.
-In order to get rid of negative values of ReLU, a Rectified Factor Network is introduced in \cite{clevert2015rectified}.
-A Parametric Rectified Linear Unit (PReLU) is used by He et al. as a generalization of the Rectified Linear Unit (ReLU) by considering the slope of the negative region into the parameter of each neuron \cite{he2015delving}.
-The ReLU also has the ``dying Gradient" problem where the gradient flow through a unit can be zero forever \cite{alexnet}.
-Leaky ReLU (LReLU) tried to fix the dying gradient problem during training by considering small negative slope \cite{lrelu}.
-The LReLU is extended to randomized leaky rectified linear units (RReLU) by considering a random small number of negative slope \cite{rrelu}.
-An exponential linear unit (ELU) is proposed by Clevert et al. which also considers the ReLU's negative values \cite{elu}.
+Some researchers have also focusing over different layers of the CNN model.
+A center loss function is used in \cite{wen2016discriminative} instead of the softmax loss function for face recognition.
+The ReLU discards the negative values which actually shows the absence of certain visual features and might be useful to improve the discriminative ability \cite{relu}.
+In order to get rid of negative values in ReLU, a Rectified Factor Network is introduced in \cite{clevert2015rectified}.
+A Parametric Rectified Linear Unit (PReLU) is used by He et al. It is a generalization of the Rectified Linear Unit (ReLU) where the slope of the negative region is considered as one of the parameters of each neuron \cite{he2015delving}.
+The ReLU also has the ``dying Gradient" problem where the gradient flowing through a unit can be zero forever \cite{alexnet}.
+Leaky ReLU (LReLU) tried to fix the dying gradient problem of ReLU during training by computing a small slope for the negative inputs \cite{lrelu}.
+The LReLU is extended to randomized leaky rectified linear units (RReLU) by introducing a random small slope \cite{rrelu}.
+Flexible ReLU (FReLU) is an another attempt to use the negative values based on a threshold \cite{frelu}.
+An exponential linear unit (ELU) is proposed in \cite{elu} which also considers the ReLU's negative values.
+One of the recent developments in this area is the advent of non-static activation functions \cite{zhou2019deep}.
 Most of the existing rectifier units do not consider the negative values which might be important.
 These rectifier units are also not dependent upon the input data.
-In this paper, a new data dependent rectifier unit is proposed to boost the discriminative power of VGGFace descriptor at the testing time.
+In this paper, a new data dependent rectifier unit is proposed to boost the discriminative power of VGGFace descriptor.

-The main contributions of the this paper are as follows: \begin{itemize} \item The suitability of using pre-trained CNN model over other databases of similar type is explored. \item A new data dependent Average Biased Rectified Liner Unit (AB-ReLU) is proposed to boost the discriminative power of the pre-trained network at testing time. \item The suitability of proposed AB-ReLU is tested at different layers of the network. \item The image retrieval experiments are conducted over six challenging face datasets. \end{itemize}
+The main contributions of the this paper are as follows: \begin{itemize} \item The suitability of the use of pre-trained CNN model over other databases of similar type is explored. \item A new data dependent Average Biased Rectified Liner Unit (AB-ReLU) is proposed to boost the discriminative power of the pre-trained network. \item The suitability of proposed AB-ReLU is tested at different layers of the network. \item The image retrieval experiments are conducted over seven challenging face datasets, including a large scale face dataset. \item The effect of the distances is analyzed with VGGFace feature. \item The performance of AB-ReLU is also analyzed by training the network after replacing all ReLUs with AB-ReLUs in VGGFace model. \end{itemize}